thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 21 September 2022
+### Daily Rundown on Thursday, 22 September 2022

-- The average temperature today is 19.43˚C;
+- The average temperature today is 18.81˚C;
-- With highs of 20.32˚C and lows of 10.8˚C.
+- With highs of 19.09˚C and lows of 10.18˚C.
-- You can expect broken clouds for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->